purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

 This means that we are penalizing the model based on the probability it assigns to the true class.
 If the model assigns a high probability to the true class, the loss will be low.
 Conversely, if the model assigns a low probability to the true class, the loss will be high.

+> ### Shape of Logits z
+> $z = \Theta^T x$
+> ### Feature Vector (𝑥)
+> The input vector 𝑥 represents the features of a single training example.
+In your case, 𝑥 has 3 values, which means each training example is represented by 3 features.
+> ### Weight Matrix (Θ)
+> The weight matrix Θ has dimensions 𝑛×𝑘, where 𝑛 is the number of features in the input (3 in this case), and 𝑘 is the number of classes.
+Each column of Θ corresponds to the weights associated with a particular class.
+In your example, Θ has dimensions 3×2, meaning we are working with a 2-class classification problem.
+> ### Logits (𝑧)
+> When we multiply the feature vector 𝑥 by the weight matrix Θ, we are computing the weighted sum of the features for each class.
+The result, 𝑧, is a vector of logits, where each element represents the score for a particular class before applying the softmax function.

 ## Cross-Entropy Loss Forward Equation

 Firstly, we use softmax function to transform the raw model outputs $A$ into a probability distribution consisting of $C$ classes proportional to the exponentials of the input numbers.